Modelling of a cyclist's power for time trials on a velodrome: Lean angle

 which is tantamount to expression~(\ref{eq:vartheta}).
-Examining expressions~(\ref{eq:Fc}) and (\ref{eq:Fc_vartheta}), we see that the lean angle is a function of the centre-of-mass speed and of the radius of curvature for the centre-of-mass trajectory; it is independent of mass or the track inclination.
+Examining expressions~(\ref{eq:Fc}) and (\ref{eq:Fc_vartheta}) in the context of expression~(\ref{eq:vartheta}), we see that the lean angle is a function of the centre-of-mass speed and of the radius of curvature for the centre-of-mass trajectory; $m$ is cancelled.

-Expressions~\eqref{eq:vartheta} and \eqref{eq:Fc_vartheta} imply that the lean angle,~$\vartheta$\,, depends only on the centripetal acceleration of the cyclist's centre of mass and the acceleration of gravity.
-In other words, the lean angle depends only on the centre-of-mass speed and the radius of curvature of the centre-of-mass trajectory, not on the track inclination,~$\theta$\,, even though both the normal force, stated in expression~\eqref{eq:N}, and the frictional force, in expression~\eqref{eq:Ff}, do depend on track inclination.
-However, the $\theta$-dependence cancels out of the centripetal force, stated in expression~\eqref{eq:Fc_vartheta}, by a seldom used trigonometric identity.
+Furthermore, the lean angle does not depend on the track inclination,~$\theta$\,, even though both the normal force,~$N$\, stated in expression~\eqref{eq:N}, and the frictional force,~$F_f$, stated in expression~\eqref{eq:Ff}, do depend on track inclination.
+However, the $\theta$-dependence cancels out of the centripetal force,~$F_{cp}$\,, stated in expression~\eqref{eq:Fc_vartheta}, by a seldom used trigonometric identity.

 Given the generality of this result, it would be satisfying to obtain it in a manner that explains it in the context of physics.
 To this end, let us analyze the situation from inside the noninertial frame of the cyclist.
 Specifically, we consider the frame comoving with the cyclist around a curve, with the cyclist considered as a point mass.
 We neglect the additional accelerated motion resulting from the rotation of the cyclist about an axis through the centre of mass.